alpyca/alpyca/src/alpyca/sim/README.md

 It would be much nicer to write plugins in Python.
 This is what alpyca/sim is for.

 ## Example usage
 You can write a contact sensor plugin, exactly as in the [Gazebo tutorials](http://gazebosim.org/tutorials?tut=contact_sensor), but completely in Python.
+An example can be found in [contact_plugin.py](contact_plugin.py).

 ```python
 class ContactPlugin: